BranchingBad/ollama-STT-TTS/README.md

 Use the index provided by these commands with the ``device_index`` and ``piper_output_device_index`` arguments in ``config.ini``.

 Interact: When ready, you will see the message: Ready!
-Listening for 'hey glados'....
+Listening for 'hey jarvis'....

-Say the wakeword (e.g., "``Hey glados``").
+Say the wakeword (e.g., "``Hey jarvis``").

 The assistant will respond "Yes?" and begin listening.